Gabelonio/Coding-assessment/README.md

 # Table Manager
 #### Gabriel Esteban Castillo Ramirez
 ### Introduction
-This project is a coding assessment for the company Fusionbase
+This project is a coding assessment Fusionbase

 ### General information
 This application displays the following data brought from an external .json resource on a table through the